 (After consulting the websites for the various scholarships listed below and printing out the application forms, please see Amy Teel in the CGE office if you plan to apply for any of these scholarships so she can advise you further.)

 Germany (Berlin, Bremen, Landau, Leipzig and Tuebingen)

 The Fulbright Fellowship Program offers opportunities for recent graduates, postgraduate candidates, and others to conduct career-launching study and research abroad.
-This is a very competitive program; plan early!
-You should talk to Scott MacPhail in Career Services before applying.
+This is a very competitive program, so plan early!
+You should talk to Scott McPhail in Career Services before applying.